 Much of his work is painted on commission.
-He has created some very special art for several bonsai people including Jim Smith and Jim Moody.
+He has created some very special paintings for several bonsai people including Jim Smith and Jim Moody.

 You may recognize this Jim Moody Brazilian Rain Tree bonsai in this original oil painting.

-Bonsai hobbyists have crusaded for bonsai postage stamps for years... the time has come!
-The US Postal Service has chosen five bonsai tree paintings by Hawaiian wildlife artist John D. Dawson to appear on Forever Stamps.
-(Now available.)
+Bonsai hobbyists crusaded for bonsai postage stamps for years.
+The US Postal Service chose five bonsai tree paintings by Hawaiian wildlife artist

 Sometimes it difficult to imagine the future of a newly styled bonsai tree.

-The above watercolor is the last in a series of three painted after Hurricane Andrew.
-Joe named this one "The Aftermath."
+This watercolor is the last in a series of three, painted after Hurricane Andrew.

 In addition to those concept drawings, John was an accomplished painter.

-(The Cheryl Manning site has many photos and stories about John Naka, including some of his art. )
+(The Cheryl Manning site has many photos, stories and

 Did I Miss Someone?
 Please help me fill in the gaps!
 If you know an artist who deserves mention on my site, please let me know.